top of page

 Principal Investigator

-I am a new Assistant Professor of Cell Biology in the Biology Department at SDSU.
+I am an Assistant Professor of Cell Biology in the Biology Department at SDSU.
 Our lab investigates the cellular defense mechanisms that are active during embryonic development and in host-microbe interactions.
 My scientific background is anchored in comparative immunology, developmental biology, and most recently, xenobiotic transporter biology.
 In addition to our bench research, I seek to improve student learning of complex concepts in biology, and to engage with the general public about the importance of basic science in their lives.

 Outside of the lab I enjoy running, making art, spending time with family and playing with my two dogs (Bandit and Puck).

-Graduate Students & Technicians
+Graduate Students

 Tim Haddad